skip to main content

 Sale of our business

 If we restructure or sell all or part of our business or business operations, we may transfer your information as part of that activity, including, but not limited to, where we transfer or cease to manage (or license the use of a brand at) a hotel.
-Where this is the case your information will be used in accordance with this Policy unless you are notified otherwise.
+Where this is the case your information will be used in accordance with this Privacy Policy unless you are notified otherwise.

 Please ensure you keep your information up to date by logging into your account and modifying it.
 Alternatively, you can tell us when you check-in that your information has changed and we will update it for you.